ahmadabdul592/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File  8-James_Bond create a script that sets the permission to the file hello as follows: Owner: no permission at all, Group:no permission at all, Other users:all the permissions
 File 9-John_Doe create a script that sets the mode of the file hello to -rwxr-x-wx File 10-mirroe_permissions create a script that sets the moe of the file hello the same as olleh's mode File 11-directories_permissions create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+File 12-directory_permissions create script that create a directory called my_dir with permissions 751 in the working directory